 • Changing habits course designed by a team of qualified psychotherapists

-Dr Michael Mosley is a TV science presenter, journalist and co-founder of one of the world’s most popular diet and lifestyle programmes, The Fast 800.
-He has become famous for his evidence-based approach to weight loss for better health, which encompasses intermittent fasting, the mediterranean-style diet and mindfulness.
-He is also well known for helping people achieve better sleep. thefast800.com
+Dr Michael Mosley was a TV science presenter, journalist and co-founder of one of the world’s most popular diet and lifestyle programmes, The Fast 800.
+He became famous for his evidence-based approach to weight loss for better health, which encompasses intermittent fasting, the mediterranean-style diet and mindfulness.
+He was also well known for helping people achieve better sleep. thefast800.com

-For the full article grab the December/January 2024 issue of Women’s Fitness Australia from newsagents and convenience locations.
+For the full article grab the June/July 2024 issue of Women’s Fitness Australia from newsagents and convenience locations.
 Subscribe here.